ns0714/TwitterClient/README.md

 - [x] Advanced: User can take favorite (and unfavorite) or reweet actions on a tweet
 - [x] Advanced: Improve the user interface and theme the app to feel twitter branded
 - [x] Advanced: User can search for tweets matching a particular query and see results
-- [ ] Bonus: User can view their direct messages (or send new ones)
+- [x] Bonus: User can view their direct messages

 Libraries used : PullToRefreshListView.